vtex-apps/product-comparison/docs/README.md

   ...
 ```

 > ℹ️ The `store.search.product-comparison` blocks wrap the `store.search` block with comparison context.
-The replacement is needed so it can synchronously display the selected products in the Product Comparison drawer.
+The replacement is needed to synchronously display the selected products in the Product Comparison drawer.

-2. Replace the `search-result-layout.desktop` blocks with the `search-result-layout.desktop.product-comparison` blocks as shown below:
+2. Replace the `search-result-layout.desktop` blocks with the `search-result-layout.desktop.product-comparison` blocks, as shown below:

 ```diff
 {